 Grades of IN (Incomplete) must be removed as soon as possible.
-Grades of IN carry no quality points and lower the overall GPA.
+A grade of Incomplete may be given if a student has been attending the course initially but extreme circumstances beyond the student's control may affect completion of the course.
+Few specific reasons can include (a) a student, their spouse, or their child becomes ill during the semester, or (b) a student has not mastered the requisite competencies during their practicum or internship and needs more time to meet expectations.
+Any student who receives an Incomplete MUST meet with the professor of record and develop a plan to complete the course.
 After two semesters (including summers) the IN will automatically default to an F or the grade that the student earned in the course.
 There is no extension of the two-semester deadline.
 All grades of IN, D, or F must be removed prior to beginning the internship.